mmonfared/WhatsApp_Bulk_Sender/README.md

 This is a practical usage of Test Automation and usefull for sending bulk message like "Happy new year"!

 **Prerequisites**
-Your system shoud be configured for using Appium.
-Make sure your device is connected and listed in ADB, the run appium server on port 4723.
+Your system should be configured for using Appium.
+Make sure your device is connected and listed in ADB.

 **How to use**
 1- Export your contacts as a VCF file and repleace it with `contacts.vcf`